-Thus, biodiesel is considered the most important biofuel in the member states of the European Union and is used there as an admixture to diesel fuel and pure fuel to reduce CO2 emissions and the consumption of fossil fuels.
+Thus, biodiesel is considered the most important biofuel in the member states of the European Union and is used there mainly as an admixture to diesel fuel to reduce CO_2 emissions and the consumption of fossil fuels.
 In Germany, blends of up to 7% (B7) are available at public filling stations.
 The European standard EN 14214 describes the qualitative requirements that a biodiesel must meet to be marketed as a neat fuel or blend component.

-The Association Quality Management Biodiesel (AGQM) was founded in 1999 by German biodiesel producers and traders in order to ensure that the quality requirements of the German biodiesel fuel market are met and has since developed into one of the most important institutions in the field of promoting and monitoring biodiesel quality in Germany and other European countries.
+The Association Quality Management Biodiesel (AGQM), founded in 1999 by German biodiesel producers and traders, promotes and monitors the biodiesel quality in Germany and Austria.

 As a quality assurance measure, AGQM carries out sampling at its members' sites several times a year.
 Sampling at the member companies is carried out without prior notice, thus ensuring that the results correspond to the real operations of the producers and storage operators.
-This quality report summarises the results of these demanding sampling campaigns from the year 2021.
+This quality report summarises the results of these demanding sampling campaigns from the year 2022.